 Does Software Devour the World?

 Whether we want it or not, most of us are increasingly in the business of making software.
-The pace at which software is conquering the world is nothing short of astonishing.
+The pace at which software conquers the world is nothing short of astonishing.
 It is almost as if the world is being “eaten up by software.”
-In 2011, Marc Andreesen, co-founder of Netscape (which was released as open-source in 1998 and is today used in the Firefox web browser), declared:
+In 2011, Marc Andreessen, co-founder of Netscape (which was released as open-source in 1998 and is today used in the Firefox web browser), declared: